gurujustin/sda-frontend/README.md

 # [StandardDAO Frontend]
-This is the front-end repo for Gla that allows users be part of the future of Greece.
+This is the front-end repo for StandardDAO that allows users be part of the future of Greece.

 ##  🔧 Setting up Local Development